-Balluff hosts Manufacturing Day Event with over 200 students and community members
+Balluff hosts Manufacturing Day Event

 The event included several popular hands-on activities and games which provided first-hand experience for kids and adults to learn how sensors and automation work to improve manufacturing outcomes.
 Visitors also experienced automation in action firsthand in the Balluff Demo Van equipped with the latest automation solutions and toured Balluff's semi-automated warehouse and electronic assembly facility.